epfl-ada/ada-2023-project-shinebrightlikeadamon/README.md

 ### Cluster Analysis:
 Group movies based on character types and analyze the age distribution of actors in these roles to identify trends.

-### Descriptive Statistics:
-Calculate mean, median, and mode for ages of actors in different character types to determine the 'ideal' age.

 ### Time Series Analysis:
 Analyze how an actor's win or nomination in awards influences the ratings of their subsequent movies.

+### Network Analysis:
+By mapping out the connections between co-starring actors, we can analyze if and how these networks correlate with movie ratings.
+This analysis can reveal influential actors whose connections might positively or negatively impact the ratings.

 ### Correlation Analysis:
-To find out if there's a statistical relationship between actors' connections and the ratings of movies they're in and to determine if high ratings are associated with high box-office revenue.
+WE would use this method to find out if there's a statistical relationship between actors' connections and the ratings of movies they're in and to determine if high ratings are associated with high box-office revenue.

 ### General Pre-Processing
   1. Movie Metadata:
-    -
+    - Added average rating from the IMBD dataset, adjust box office revenue with inflation in the US from the additional dataset to be able to compare them, implemented budget values and adjust them like box office.
+We also added the size of the cast, the number of awards/nominations of the cast and its average popularity and experience.
   2. Character Metadata:
+    - Includes all actor data adjusted to the release date: age, awards, experience.
+  3. Actor Data:
+    - Collected all the following data per actor:
+      - Popularity, %liked, %disliked, %neutral in the US population.
+      - Total number of movies made
-    -
+      - Number of awards/nominations
+      - General data as birth, gender, height and etnicity.

 ## Timeline ⏱️
 ![Shine Bright Like Adamon](img/timeline.png)